victorfleury/blog/content/about/index.md

 I am a software developer.

-Working at [RodeoFX](https://rodeofx.com) as Lead Pipeline Developer.
+Working at [RodeoFX](https://rodeofx.com) as Senior Core Pipeline Developer.

 Basically, making data flow and helping artists make pretty pixels.

 Trying to design nice processes and workflows for the team !

+You can learn more about my journey on my [LinkedIn](https://www.linkedin.com/in/victorfleury/) profile.

 #### Technology I use and am familiar with :